miziom/WebGLChristmasProject/README.md

 How use?
 1. Clone repository.
-2. MateuszMizioWebGL file open in browser.
+2. MateuszMizioWebGL file open in web browser.
 To see/change code, open as Visual Studio.